DeadMansChest/DMCWO/README.md

 4. Close the game

-5. Remove "DMCWO.lua" and the "DMCWO" folder inside lib/lua
+5. Remove "DMCWO.lua" and the "DMCWO" folder inside lib/lua/
 -OR-
-Remove the "DMCWO" folder inside mods/
+Remove the "DMCWO" folder inside mods/ (or disable the mod though the "Lua Mods" menu provided by the BLT hook

 6. If you dun dang diddly did everything right, next time you boot up your game everything should be back to normal (or at least not make the game crash)